 The government states that it welcomes foreign investment and there has been significant improvement in the process of obtaining approvals for investment projects.
-In March 2002, the Parliament approved an investment charter that established a new framework for investments and integrated recent laws relating to the forestry, mining and petroleum codes.
-In September 2005, the President enacted a decree creating an investment promotion agency.

-However, Cameroon's investment climate remains challenging.
-The World Bank's "Doing Business in 2006" survey found that it takes 444 days to comply with licensing and permit requirements for ongoing business operations in Cameroon, compared with 70 days in the United States, and also found that enforcing contracts can be particularly difficult.
+Despite a number of recent government initiatives, Cameroon's investment climate remains challenging.
+The World Bank's "Doing Business in 2007" survey found that it takes 444 days to comply with licensing and permit requirements for ongoing business operations in Cameroon (compared with a sub-Saharan Africa regional average of 230 days, and 69 days in the United States), and also found that enforcing contracts can be particularly difficult.

 Capital movements within CEMAC are completely free.
 Capital movements between CEMAC and third countries are permitted, provided that proper supporting documentation is available and prior notification is given to the exchange control authority.
-With respect to inward or outward foreign direct investment, investors are required to declare to the Ministry of Economy and Finance transactions above CFA 100 million (approximately \$200,000), and they must provide such notification within 30 days of the realization of the investment.
+With respect to inward or outward foreign direct investment, investors are required to declare to the Ministry of Economy and Finance transactions above CFA100 million (approximately \$200,000), and they must provide such notification within 30 days of the realization of the relevant transaction.
 The Bank of Central African States' decision to continue monitoring outward transfers, combined with its cumbersome payment system, has led many to conclude that controls on transfers remain in force.

 Local and foreign investors, including some U.S. firms, have found Cameroonian courts too complicated and costly to resolve their contract or property rights disputes.
-The United States-Cameroon Bilateral Investment Treaty provides access to international arbitration.
+Additionally, even with a favorable court judgment, enforcement of such a ruling under local law can be problematic.
+The United States-Cameroon Bilateral Investment Treaty, which entered into force in 1989, provides U.S. investors in Cameroon with significant legal protections and access to legally binding international arbitration to resolve investor-state disputes.
+Local arbitration options also exist (and are encouraged by Cameroonian private sector organizations).